-When it comes to online advertising, companies invest sensibly, and before placing their ads online carry out the necessary research on the platforms, inspecting their internet traffic and visitors.
+Ad verification companies are getting more relevant than ever because businesses spend a lot of money advertising online.
+Most companies invest in advertisements sensibly and, before placing their ads online, carry out the necessary research on the platforms, inspecting their internet traffic and visitors.
 But is that enough?

-Well, this is only half of the job, as an increasing number of businesses are being unknowingly lured into various ad fraud traps online.
-Consequently, this means their substantial advertisement budgets go down the drain as the targeted audience never sees the ads in question.
+Research is only half of the job, as an increasing number of businesses are being unknowingly lured into various ad fraud traps online.
+This means their substantial advertisement budgets go down the drain as the targeted audience never sees the ads in question.

-Hence, switched-on companies turn to ad verification practices to combat ever-growing scales of ad fraud.
+Switched-on companies turn to ad verification practices to combat ever-growing scales of ad fraud.
 To this day, using an ad proxy is one of the most effective ways to ensure that your advertisement investment is protected.
+Even the best ad verification companies use residential proxies to anonymously catch ad fraudsters.

-Ad verification is a must-have for any company that advertises online, as it significantly boosts business’ chances to ensure that the ads achieve the desired result.
+Ad verification is a must-have for any company that advertises online, as it allows you to ensure that your ads achieve the desired result.
+In this article, you will find out what is ad fraud, the methods that ad fraudsters use to manipulate online advertisements, how does ad verification work, and how residential proxies help with ad verification.

 Ad fraud refers to any fraudulent activity on online advertisements.
 Most common ad fraud methods falsely accumulate clicks, impressions, conversions, or data events to generate revenue at the expense of the original advertiser.